• Disease Overview

 Affected populations

-Cicatricial alopecias affect healthy men and women of all ages, although primary cicatricial alopecia is not usually seen in children.
+Cicatricial alopecias affect healthy males and females of all ages, although primary cicatricial alopecia is not usually seen in children.
 Cicatricial alopecias occur worldwide.
 Epidemiologic studies have not been performed to determine the incidence of cicatricial alopecias.
 In general, they are not common.

 • < Previous section